LastAncientOne/Stock_Analysis_For_Quant/README.md

 Treynor Ratio
 Upside Potential Ratio

+# List of Options Strategies
+#### Description: Options Strategies are the simultaneous that is mixed with buying or selling of one or more options that differ in one or more of the options' variables.
+Loog Call
+Long Put
+Short Call
+Short Put
+Covered Call
+Bull Call Spread
+Bear Call Spread
+Bull Put Spread
+Bear Put Spread
+Call Backspread
+Long Straddle
+Short Straddle
+Long Strangle
+Short Strangle
+Iron Condor
+Long Calendar Spread with Calls
+Long Calendar Spread with Put
+Long Butterfly with Calls
+Long Butterfly wiht Put
+Collar Protective Put

 ## Credits:
 ### Developed by Tin Hang and other contributors (sharing knowledge) from schools, books, and blogs.